 If you’re considering a visit to the Château de Boudry, here’s some more information to help plan your trip:

-- Cost: CHF 7 for adults, free for children under 14 years of age.
+- Cost: CHF 7 per person.
 Guided tours and Neuchâtel wine tastings are available, when requested in advance.

 - Directions: From the center of Neuchâtel, a tram ride of about 15 minutes will bring you to Boudry.
 Then, it takes about 10 minutes to walk up the hill to the castle.